JonyR3G0/Front-end-m05/readme.md

 > [!IMPORTANT]
-> From now on, all the docs for the `Fron End Master by Dev.F series` will be in English, end eventually all the code comments 🇺🇸
+> From now on, all the docs for the `Front End Master by Dev.F series` will be in English, end eventually all the code comments 🇺🇸

 # 🛰️ Advanced development in JavaScript `05`